psychemedia/sin-eater-resources/resources/EDJNL_eddowes-journal-shropshire-wales.md

 Wednesday 09 May 1888

-p?
+p4

 SIN EATING

 In a letter dated 1715, printed in Leland's collection, it is stated that, within the memory of the writer's father, in those villages adjoining Wales, when a person died notice was given an old sire or village patriarch, who straightway repaired to the house of monrning and sat down on "a cricket or stool, facing the fire; then one of the family of the deceased gave the sin eater a groat which he put his pocket, a crust bread which he ate, and full bowl of ale which he drank off at a draught.
 Finally he rose from the cricket, and with confused gesture pronounced the ease and the rest of the soul departed for which would pawn his own soul".
-In Hereford, according to Aubrey, "The sin eater ate his bread and drank his bowl of beer over the corpse, and his fee was 4d. instead of 4d.
-Bishop Kennet, to whom Aubrey's manuscripts passed, added to them a note that a remainder of this custom lingered the beginning of the eighteenth century in the pariah of Amersham, in the county of Bucks.
+In Hereford, according to Aubrey, "The sin eater ate his bread and drank his bowl of beer over the corpse, and his fee was 6d. instead of 4d.
+Bishop Kennet, to whom Aubrey's manuscripts passed, added to them a note that a remainder of this custom lingered the beginning of the eighteenth century in the parish of Amersham, in the county of Bucks.

 *In Praise of Ale.
 By W. T. Marchant.*